saimibrahim/PeerTutoringScheduler/README.md

 # PeerTutoringScheduler

-# Generate a schedule for a based on the students' needs and the available pool of tutors.
+A simple, console-based scheduler for a Peer Tutoring Club.
+Generates a schdule using the aviable pool of tutors and tutees, taking into account the availabilty of each party as well what they can teach and what subjects they need help with.